 The language versions of the collective agreement in Swedish, English and Russian will be updated.
+In addition, the collective agreement will be translated into Ukrainian and Vietnamese.
 The contracting parties shall each pay one half of the translation costs.

 6 APPROVING THE PROTOCOL